neringabickmore/moneypot/testing.md

 ### Testing undertaken on Mobile ##

+All steps below were followed repeatidly to test the game on Huawei P20, Samsung A50 and iPhone 8s.

 - Responsive design

+  - The users on all above devices could clearly see game dashboard at the top of the screen.
+I have purposely implemented game display with the scrol option to allow more interation for the user.
+  - On all devices game console could easily fit without a scroll which was most important to me.
+  - Coin buttons were large enough to be clicked on as well as the sum and price tags are at the right size for the user of the aimed aged.
+  - Footer remains static at the bottom of the page and gives the finishing touch to the page.
+  - I have confirmed that the font sizes are responsive on smaller screens.

 - User friendly display

+  - I have listened to feedback from various users in relation to the friendliness of the dislpay which as all positive.
+  - The buttons were tested and are large enough to be clicked on and icons chosen are self explanatory.

 - Interactive games console

+  - The user has many buttons to keep them engaged:

+    - Coin buttons are tested and fully functional on all devices.
+    - Modals are fully functioning to notify the user when they did well with the task.
+    - Modals are fully functioning to notify the user when they need to try again.
+    - Modals are fully functioning to notify the user when they did well in completing all the tasks and they are progressing to the next level of the game.
+    - Modal form are fully functioning to notify the user that they gave completed all of the levels and tasks and that they have won the game.
+    - Audio if fully functioning (except for iOS) at a click of the button or the appropriate.
+    - The user is rewarded with a star eveyr time they complete the task correctly.
+At this stage, the white star (empty) turns to yellow.
+    - The user get all of the stars wiped out when they progress through the levels but are again rewarded with a yellow star upon completion of the task correctly.
+    - The user is also notified whith the change of the Task number and Level number to help them identify their progress.

 - Dashboard for easy navigation

+  - The user has many buttons to keep them engaged:
+    - Game reset button - fully functional
+    - Sum reset button - fully functional
+    - Rules button - fully functional
+    - Sound on button - fully functional (except for iOS)
+    - Sound off button - - fully functional (except for iOS)

 - Social media links

+  - Social media links are fully functional on all

 - Functional contact form

+  - The contact form is fully functional on all devices (except for iOS where the form is not responsive).
+The users are notified when mandatory form fields which are name, email and consent form are not displayed.

 ### Testing undertaken on tablet and desktop ###